ashankgupta/blogwave-cms/README.md

 ## 📄 License

-This project is licensed under MIT License.
+This project is licensed under GNU License.